nullpointer-io/stablediffusion/README.md

 This script is without bells and whistles.
 But it has some features like:
 - Collecting images in a directory and store accompanying information in a CSV file.
-- A companion script for scaling the created images.
+- A companion script for scaling the created images also with AI support.

 I have used this script:
 - On a Linux operating system